 Mobile Lifestyle intervention with food and exercise (mLife) StudyAre you an adult looking to lose weight using innovative technology and social support?

 Researchers at the University of South Carolina are looking for adults with overweight or obesity, living in the US, and between the ages 18-65 to join a 12-month long research study using remote technology.

-The recruitment process is now open for the 2023-Cohort.
+The recruitment process is now closed for the 2023-Cohort.
 This is a 1-year lifestyle intervention aiming to help people lose weight while using different digital technologies for the self-monitoring of diet, physical activity and body weight.
-Click the “Screening Questionnaire” button to get started.

 Thank you for your interest in the mLife Study!
-Recruitment is now open for our 2nd Cohort that will begin in May-2023.
+Enrollment is now closed for our 2023 cohort.

 Do I qualify?

 Participants must meet the following criteria in order to participate: